boldingd/EclipsePhaseContent/Locus.md

 *Boister's Armory* is a good example: blueprints available for… basically anything dangerous, including weapons capable of threatening ships and asteroids!

 And There are other co-ops and individuals poking around other technological avenues.
-People tinkering with bleeding-edge gene-modding, psychosurgical techniques, cognitive designs, self-sustaining nanotech, exotic reactors… all restrained only by "self-policing," rep-hits if you admit to doing something stupid, and the threat of retaliation if you screw up too badly.
+People tinkering with bleeding-edge gene-modding, psychosurgical techniques, cognitive designs, self-sustaining nanotech, exotic reactors… all restrained only by "self-policing," rep-hits if you do something stupid (and either admit it or get caught), and the threat of retaliation if you screw up too badly.

 I know, "the plural of anecdote isn't data," but just five weeks ago, one coop's hab-module got *digested* by a nanoswarm they where experimenting with and lost control of.
 Fortunately, the outer hull and seals held, but as far as can be discerned, the swarm ate pretty much everything out to the hull; exothermically, too, it was hot in there.